devanujpatel/Monopoly-Game/README.md

-# python_monopoly
+# monopoly_py
-Making monopoly using Tkinter framework.
+Making monopoly using Tkinter framework.This is in active development and please feel free to contribute!!
-## displaying our board
-still in progress(see code)
-## moving multiple tokens
-still in progress(see code)
-## pygame
-Decided not to use pygame!
-All the pygame files have been moved to the using_pygame folder.
-## New Branch-Token Movement
-A monopoly game consists of many tokens not one.
-So this brach will be used to develop a coordination between multiple tokens!
+The aim is to make a fully functional monopoly game with a max of 8 players with an approach to make it as similar to the actual game.